jechol/rail/README.md

 `Reather` is a shortcut of `Reader` + `Either` monads pattern.

-It makes you define and unwrap the `Reather` easiliy by using `reather` macro.
+It makes you define and unwrap the `Reather` easiliy by using the `reather` macro.

 The original idea is from [jechol/reather](https://github.com/jechol/reather), and this is a lite version without using [Witchcraft](https://witchcrafters.github.io/).